-Several celebrities have also donned the MT shorts in recent memory including Mia Kang, Wiz Khalifa and DNCE.
-Japanese luxury streetwear label Human Made also released a series of Muay Thai shorts last year.
-This year, Muay Thai shorts made it to the runways of Milan’s fashion week courtesy of luxury brand, Versace.
+Several celebrities have also donned the MT shorts in recent memory including Mia Kang, Wiz Khalifa, Selena Gomez and DNCE.
+Japanese luxury streetwear label Human Made also released a series of Muay Thai shorts.
+Last year (2019), Muay Thai shorts made it to the runways of Milan’s fashion week courtesy of luxury brand, Versace.
 It might not be that long when they become a mainstream sports apparel.

 Same Same But Different

 There are a lot of Muay Thai shorts out there with mediocre design.
 I can imagine many of these fight brands just get a random staff member to come up with some of the designs instead of an actual designer.
 Also, if you look around, you will see very similar designs even between different brands.
 That is because many brands use the same factory for production and they just rehash the same designs.